grace-yoon1/DATA150/Blumenstock.md

 Despite the many pitfalls, Blumenstock addresses them through the four steps of validation, customization, and collaboration.
 He stresses the importance of using data to complement and not to replace old data.
 Customizing algorithms for specific purposes for the data to be incredibly accurate.
 He also claims that collaboration between "data scientists, development experts, governments, civil society and the private sector" is a step towards overcoming international development issues.

-As the foundation for Blumenstock's thesis, I believe humbler data science
+As the foundation for Blumenstock's thesis, I believe humbler data science could transform international development.
+Regarding Anna Raymond's idea of "good intent," I believe it is an essential part of solving these issues, but it isn't enough to determine people's experiences.
+Transparency is essential because of the complexity of these data and human development issues.
+I agree with Nira Nair that transparency should increase for humbler data science.

+With the intersection of human development and data science, I believe all three ideas of "good intent," "transparency," and "balancing act" are important to approach international development issues with good intent in a transparent way, to balance applications without hindering others.